qor/doc/chapter1/README.md

 Execute `go get -u ./...` to install the dependencies, then run `go run main.go` and visit <localhost:9000/admin> to see the site.

-Check [QOR example](https://github.com/qor/qor-example) for a more complete example.
-Including Authentication, Authority, I18n, SEO, Widget, Worker, Publish and product & store & order & user management.
+Next step: have a look at the [QOR example](https://github.com/qor/qor-example) code which solves the needs of a more realistic example project.
+The project is considerably larger and includes: Authentication, Authority, i18n, SEO, Widget, Worker, Publish, product, store, order, and user management.